soup-bowl/hot-this-week/README.md

 ### Natively

-The project depends on having Python 3 installed, and don't forget to run `pip3 install -r requirements.txt` to grab the project dependencies.
+The project depends on having Python 3 installed, and don't forget to run `poetry install` to grab the project dependencies.

 See the [configuration example](/config.json.example) to see how to setup the tool.
 The following configurations are **required** for this to work in your **own environment**: